bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ML projects often involve different roles and complex collaboration.
-BentoML simplifies this process through a unified distribution format - a file archive known as a `Bento <../../concepts/bento.html>`_.
+BentoML simplifies this process through a unified distribution format - a file archive known as a :doc:`Bento </concepts/bento>`.
 With BentoML’s open standard and SDK for AI applications, you can package all the necessary components into a Bento.

 You can manage all the Bentos in the local Bento Store and keep iterating them as your application evolves.
 BentoML auto-generates API servers